 The term “backorder” is common across most industries.
 They are also the bane of most customer service organizations who are often caught in between struggling processes and angry customers.
-In this two part series, I’ll discuss how to recognize a backorder issue, approaches to identify sources, and how SAP can help.
+In this two part series, I’ll discuss how to recognize an SAP backorder issue, approaches to identify sources, and how SAP can help.
 Let’s explore SAP backorders!

-Generally, when a backorder issue is identified two main concerns come to the forefront: satisfying upset customers, and getting things back on track.
+Generally, when an SAP backorder issue is identified, two main concerns come to the forefront: satisfying upset customers, and getting things back on track.
 To help organize your efforts, it can be helpful to address the following questions:

 - Which products are affected?
 Hopefully, not many.
 Finding the scope of your product shortage will help you start pulling together vested individuals — Product Managers, Buyers, Warehouse personnel — to get a resolution identified quickly.